32 Easy Ways to A Happy And Successful Life

 Try being in their shoes for once and hear them out, you might arrive at a different conclusion if you do so.

 Sitting and waiting for someone else to act is never going to get you anywhere.
-You have to be proactive if you want to be able to get things done.
+You must be proactive if you want to be able to get things done.

 When you stop to think about it, it is always the people that are proactive and the go-getters that are getting where they need to be in life.